fightnyy/fightnyy/README.md

-- 🔭 I’m currently working on NLP especilly about Dialogue Bot (ChatBot)
+- 🔭 I’m currently working on NLP especilly about Dialogue Bot (ChatBot), And Django Project
 - 🌱 I’m currently learning Huggingface with A lot of Paper
 - 📫 How to reach me: <email>fightnyy@ajou.ac.kr</email>